 Documentary on the life of jazz trumpeter and drug addict Chet Baker.
 Fascinating series of interviews with friends, family, associates and lovers, interspersed with film from Baker's ...
 See full summary »

 A documentary that follows the efforts of "Raqqa Is Being Slaughtered Silently," a handful of anonymous activists who banded together after their homeland was taken over by ISIS in 2014. ...
 See full summary »

 On a snowy night in February 1972, celebrated jazz musician Lee Morgan was shot dead by his common-law wife Helen during a gig at a club in New York City.
 The murder sent shockwaves through the jazz community, and the memory of the event still haunts those who knew the Morgans.
 This feature documentary by Swedish filmmaker Kasper Collin is a love letter to two unique personalities and the music that brought them together.
 A film about love, jazz and America.

-under license from Universal Music AB See more »
+under license from The Estate of Art Blakey See more »

 Was this review helpful to you?